8ft0/study-guide/docs/DevOps/scenarios/Migrate On-Premises Applications to the Cloud.md

-# Scenario 2: Migrate On-Premises Applications to the Cloud
+# Migrate On-Premises Applications to the Cloud

 **Task:** Plan the migration of a company's on-premises applications to AWS.